 Planning (Development Management Service): Changes to planning service as a result of Covid-19

-Covid-19 has had an impact on the way the National Park Authority is able to conduct its business.
-Most of our staff are now working from home and we are experiencing difficulties in arranging Committee Meetings in order for Members to make decisions on non-delegated items.
+Covid-19 has had an impact on the way the National Park Authority it able to conduct its business.

 Welcome to the planning pages for the Pembrokeshire Coast National Park Authority, the Local Planning Authority for the National Park area.

 In this section you can find information on applications, forms, advice and anything to do with planning in the Pembrokeshire Coast National Park.

 Search for applications in your area and submit your views on current proposals.

 Download application forms or apply online via the Planning Portal.

 Find background information and guidance on the planning process.